Best practices for developing and deploying cloud infrastructure with the AWS CDK - AWS Cloud Development Kit (AWS CDK) v2

 Environment variable lookups inside constructs and stacks are a common anti-pattern.
 Both constructs and stacks should accept a properties object to allow for full configurability completely in code.
 Doing otherwise introduces a dependency on the machine that the code will run on, which creates yet more configuration information that you have to track and manage.

 In general, environment variable lookups should be limited to the top level of an AWS CDK app.
 They should also be used to pass in information that's needed for running in a development environment.
-For more information, see Environments.
+For more information, see Environments for the AWS CDK.

 Unit test your infrastructure

 To consistently run a full suite of unit tests at build time in all environments, avoid network lookups during synthesis and model all your production stages in code.
 (These best practices are covered later.)
 If any single commit always results in the same generated template, you can trust the unit tests that you write to confirm that the generated templates look the way you expect.
-For more information, see Testing constructs.
+For more information, see Test AWS CDK applications.

 Don't change the logical ID of stateful resources